Amazon vows to go carbon neutral 10 years ahead of Paris deadline | DW | 19.09.2019

 'Ripple effects'

-US non-proft Ceres, which advises companies on sustainability, said Amazon was the first major corporation to announce such an initiative.
+US non-profit Ceres, which advises companies on sustainability, said Amazon was the first major corporation to announce such an initiative.

 "What Amazon has announced today is groundbreaking and potentially game-changing," said Sue Reid, vice president of climate and energy at Ceres.
 "This will certainly have ripple effects because Amazon is so intertwined with the entire economy."